rdsea/kalbi/emulators/README.md

 You can develop a new emulator for testing interactions you want with other blockchain systems.
 We provide a list of guidelines, your emulator should follow, to make its interaction with the framework simpler.
-* The emulator has to interact with a blockchain instance.
+* The emulator must be connected to a blockchain node.
 * The emulator is an application, which is deployed and executed by the framework, along with all of its dependencies.
 To make that simple, we recommend to pack the emulator to a closed contanerized environment (docker etc.).
 * The application should indicate (in some form) to the framework, when the simulation has finished.
 * The result produced by the emulator must be mappeable to the quality metrics supported by the framework.